-Connect to TFS and the team project that you want to plan.
+Connect to Azure Boards or TFS and the project that you want to plan.
 If you can't connect, get added as a team member.

-If it's your first time connecting to TFS from Project, you might have to add the name of your TFS to the list of recognized servers.
+If it's your first time connecting from Project, you might have to add the URL of Azure Boards or the name of your TFS instance to the list of recognized servers.

-Project is now bound to your team project.
-The Team Foundation Gantt view supports entry and display of several TFS fields.
+Project is now bound to your project.
+The Team Foundation Gantt view supports entry and display of several work tracking fields.

 Add task information and then publish the project.
 To add a work item, specify the Title, Work Item Type, Publish and Refresh, and any other required fields.
 Resize and move columns using standard Project methods.

-Tip: Set the Publish and Refresh field for a task to Yes if you want to have a work item created for it in TFS.
+Set the Publish and Refresh field for a task to Yes if you want to have a work item created for it.
 For example, set user stories, backlog items, and tasks to be published and refreshed.
 However, any summary tasks that you create to group tasks or to assign milestones, set Publish and Refresh to No.

 Notice how IDs are now assigned to your work items.

-Optionally, you can use , select a work item query, and add work items from TFS to your project plan.
+Optionally, you can use Get work items icon, select a work item query, and add work items to your project plan.

-Assign resources to tasks.
+Assign resources to tasks, and then choose Publish to publish your assignments.
 Or, leave that field blank for the development team to assign.

-Tip: Although Project supports allocation of more than one resource to a task, TFS does not.
+Although Project supports allocation of more than one resource to a task, Azure Boards work tracking does not.
 If a task requires more than one resource to complete, divide the task into subtasks and assign one resource to each subtask.
-Only assign a TFS team member as a resource to those tasks that you will publish.
+Only assign a project member as a resource to those tasks that you will publish.

-Specify resources by their display names from Active Directory Domain Services (AD DS).
+Specify resources by their display names from Azure Active Direct (for Azure DevOps Services) or Active Directory Domain Services (for TFS).
 If you assign a resource by its alias or other name, you risk incurring validation errors.

-Save your project plan to retain scheduling and other data that TFS doesn't store.
+Save your project plan to retain scheduling and other data that Azure Boards doesn't store.

 Indent tasks to create parent-child links

 When you indent tasks and then publish your plan, you create parent-child links between work items.
-Tasks will show up on the task board when they are assigned to the current sprint.
+Tasks will show up on the taskboard when they are assigned to the taskboard sprint.